realm/FindOurDevices-backend/README.md

+# FindOurDevices - MongoDB Realm App (backend)

+A backend MongoDB Realm application for allowing users to see location and movement of its own devices or those of people in the same private group.

+#### React Native frontend repo:

+> The Realm React Native frontend can be found [here](https://github.com/realm/FindOurDevices).

+#### Blog post:

+> To read more about the app and its use of Realm, as well as learning more about RealmDB data modeling, partitions, and permissions, see the app's blog post at: [insert link to blog post here](https://)

 # Get Started

 ## 1. Install `mongodb-realm-cli`

 You can import the ready-made MongoDB Realm backend using the `mongodb-realm-cli`, which you can install with npm:

 ```bash
 npm install -g mongodb-realm-cli